top of page

 Podcast

-Madeleine is host, along with Dr Anthony Delaney, of History Hit's After Dark: Myths, Misdeeds and the Paranormal, a podcast that takes listeners to the shadier corners of the past to shine a light on folklore, superstition and true crime.
+Maddy is host, along with Dr Anthony Delaney, of History Hit's After Dark: Myths, Misdeeds and the Paranormal, a podcast that takes listeners to the shadier corners of the past to shine a light on folklore, superstition and true crime.
+The show has received nominations and awards, and has hosted expert guests including Dr Tracy Borman OBE, Professor Ronald Hutton and actress and presenter Siobhán McSweeney.

 "A rather more grounded podcast than many, its great to have real context offered in this fascinating area."

-Madeleine has contributed to documentaries including Titanic in Colour (Channel 4, 2024) Royal Autopsy (Sky, 2024), Mayhem!
+Maddy is a confident and passionate presenter, having fronted documentaries including Burke and Hare and The King's Curse (History Hit, 2024).
+She is also a regular expert contributor, having appeared in documentaries including Titanic in Colour (Channel 4, 2024) Royal Autopsy (Sky, 2024), Mayhem!
 Secret Lives of the Georgian Kings (Blue Ant Media, 2024), Queens That Changed The World (Channel 4, 2023) and Who Do You Think You Are?
-Australia (Warner Bros, 2023), and is presenting two forthcoming documentaries for History Hit.
+Australia (Warner Bros, 2023).

 WEBSITE%20IMAGE%203_edited.jpg